WilliamL1998/scaling-robot/README.md

 ## Usage

 Simply type "node index.js" in the termial to begin.
 Answer the prompts and at the end, a HTML file will be created in the dist folder.
+Demonstration video here: https://drive.google.com/file/d/1R0LGnmJrFf_tOqiKdulC40AK95_WuPAn/view

 ## License